Boundary Discontinuity Designs: Theory and Practice: Pooling-Based Methods

 where the estimated treatment effect coefficient accompanying $T_i$ enjoys better bias properties due to the added flexibility in the local regression specification.
 However, this more flexible approach is not as common in the empirical literature---some exceptions are \citet{gonzalez2021cell}, \citet{egger2015impact}, and \citet{jones2022effects}.

-In some applications, researchers estimate treatment effects in BD designs by considering two separate univariate RD designs, that is, keeping one dimension fixed and studying the other dimension of the bivariate score.
+In other applications, researchers estimate treatment effects in BD designs by considering two separate univariate RD designs, that is, keeping one dimension fixed and studying the other dimension of the bivariate score.
 For example, \cite{LondonoVelezRodriguezSanchez_2020_AEJ} investigate the effects of \textit{Ser Pilo Paga} (SPP), a government subsidy in Colombia that provided tuition support for post-secondary students to attend a government-certified higher education institution.
 Eligibility was based on both merit and economic need: in order to qualify for the program, students had to obtain a high grade in Colombia's national standardized high school exit exam, \textit{SABER 11}, and they also had to come from economically disadvantaged families, as measured by the survey-based wealth index \textit{SISBEN}.
-The resulting BD design looks exactly as in Figure \ref{fig:BDnongeo} with $\bX_i= (X_{1i},X_{2i}) = (\text{\textit{SABER11}}_i,\text{\textit{SISBEN}}_i)$.
+The resulting BD design is as illustrated in Figure \ref{fig:BDnongeo} with $\bX_i= (X_{1i},X_{2i}) = (\text{\textit{SABER11}}_i,\text{\textit{SISBEN}}_i)$.
 The authors analyzed it by considering each cutoff separately and then pooling all observations in the other dimension, leading to two univariate RD designs: one with score $\textit{SISBEN}_i$ in the sample $\text{\textit{SABER11}}_i\geq0$, and the other with score $\text{\textit{SABER11}}_i$ in the sample $\textit{SISBEN}_i\geq0$.
-This approach is equivalent to splitting the analysis along each of the two linear segments of $\B$ and then employing a pooling approach.
+This approach is equivalent to splitting the boundary along each of its two linear segments and then employing a pooling approach within each subsample.
 This idea leads to the following local regression specification: